Japan takes silver and bronze in women's sport climbing behind Slovenia’s Janja Ganbret

 Ganbret took first place in the lead, giving her gold with a total score of 5.00.
 Nonaka finished fifth in the lead for a final score of 45.00 and Noguchi finished fourth in the lead for a final score of 64.00.

+“This was the hardest competition in my entire career,” Garnbret said.
+“Hats off to the route-setters, because this was amazing. … It was super hard, especially mentally.
+But I feel pretty confident in bouldering and lead.”

-For 32-year-old Noguchi, her lead climb doubled as the last of her 16-year competitive career.
-She is set to retire after Tokyo 2020 having won 21 Boulder World Cup gold medals.
+For 32-year-old Noguchi, her lead climb was also the final climb of her 16-year competitive career.
+She is set to retire after Tokyo 2020, having won 21 Boulder World Cup gold medals.

+“For me, this is the last competition as an athlete, and this is a very good ending and the best memory of my athletic career,” Noguchi said.

+"(Miho and I) practiced together every day prior to the Games," she added.
+"She can run faster than me, and she is a great partner in bouldering.
+We have enhanced each other's performances.
+Only two Japanese athletes could enter this competition, and we have both won a medal.
+I'm very proud of that."

 Athletes faced 30 degree temperatures and 69% humidity at the venue.